 I was born as a completely healthy baby back in Soviet Estonia.
-However, fate had different plans for me as rhesus conflict was discovered a day later.
-It would have been fine if they had found compatible blood for transfusion, but they did not.
-Neither did they have a car to fetch it.
+However, fate had different plans for me as a day later it was established that I had rhesus conflict.
+It would have been fine if they had had compatible blood for transfusion at hand, but they had not.
+Neither had they car to fetch it.
 By the time I finally received the blood transfusion the damage to my brain was already unrecoverable.
-Hence, I am not able to talk nor walk; I am lacking fine motor skills.
+Hence, I cannot walk and I lack fine motor skills.

-Art is my job and at the same time, it is also an opportunity to share my colourful world with other people.
-Working with brushes soothes my soul and will help to move forward with life even more positive.
+Art is my job and, at the same time, it also provides an opportunity to share my colorful world with other people.
+Working with brushes soothes my soul and helps me to create a more positive world around me.

 Art allows me to express myself in the language of colors.
 Recently, when looking at my own works, I began feeling as if they were not made by myself.
 I do not want to brag, but in general I like the feeling of creating a new world with colors; I like to think about the effect of colors.
 It is pleasant to depict the sea, flowers, stones.
 I can paint several rocks a day.
 All this is very nice and invigorating.

 Apart from the world of art, I also have tried to investigate into the soul of computers.
 I started with a school computer Juku and then it just went on.

 I never have studied computer science at school or university.
 I have completed some e-courses, but most of my knowledge has been acquired through self-study.
 At first I have used the trial-and-error method, but later I have got aid from the bottomless and wide world of Internet.
 Actually, I like to study on my own account, even though it is quite difficult sometimes.
 But as they say, the sleeping fox catches no chickens.
 So, maybe I know a little bit about everything, maybe just as much as I need myself.
 But I do not get into trouble very easily and I share my knowledge with others and guide those in need.
 I also develop Estonian text-to-speech synthesis [L] using the engine programmed by the Estonian Language Institute.